Is portrait photography becoming more of a technical pursuit than a creative one?

 Nowadays, it would seem that modern sports photographers only need to put the camera on motor drive and – using its extraordinary technology – simply grab what is essentially a video frame.
 Perhaps there is a new career emerging – a ‘video grabber’!
 I must admit to feeling less impressed by modern action pictures, than when viewing those taken by the real masters of their craft – perfectly judged, perfectly timed, perfectly captured.

-Part of the skill of being an actors headshot photographer is mastering the technical requirements.
+Part of the skill of being an actors headshot photographer or a portrait photography specialist is mastering the technical requirements.
 Knowing how to set up the correct lighting, calculating the correct exposure and creating the correct composition.
 Although composition and lighting are the responsibility of the photographer, the exposure is accurately calculated by modern cameras.
 To the degree that the famous British photographer Martin Parr says he now: ‘photographs in full program mode’.
 So, fully automatic and allowing the camera to take all of the exposure decisions, without input from a world-class professional.

 Which brings us to another question – is photography, in particular headshot and portrait photography, becoming less about skill and more about technical process?

 To my mind, no. Although the camera can create and capture the perfect exposure virtually every time, an impactful portrait is only created when the photographer engages with their subject.
-Lights create an effect, but it is the portrait photographer’s skill in relating to their subject, their ability to encourage, cajole or draw out of them an expression, that captures their personality.
-In the moment of expression.
+Lights create an effect, but it is the portrait photographer’s skill in relating to their subject, their ability to encourage, cajole or draw out of them an expression, that captures their personality in the moment of expression.

 I suggest that whatever technological advances are made in the field of cameras and corresponding software, portrait photography will always be more about a personal relationship than about the equipment.